felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ## Description

 My Lemonade is a table ordering solution.
 Customers flash the QR code or use the NFC tag placed on the table to access the menu on their smartphone and order.
 There is nothing to install.
-Customer can choose to pay directly on the app or with the waiter.
+Customers can choose to pay directly on the app or with the waiter.
 The menu can be translated in 11 languages and displays in the customer's smartphone language by default.

 My Lemonade can also be used for click & collect.